m4n3dw0lf/pythem/README.md

    pythem> geoip<br />

-- decode and encode	Decode or encode a string with choosen pattern<br />
+- decode and encode:	Decode or encode a string with choosen pattern<br />

   examples:<br />